DITCHING THE VEIL

 TIARA-Just the tiara—no veil.
 This is a classic look.
 Most tiaras are made out of crystal and rhinestone.
 Best when the tiara sits upon a well-coiffed up-do.
 Forget the plastic pageant variety.
 Invest in Swarovski.
 The tiaras below are made of feathers and Alencon Lace--maybe not your typical but loads of fun . . . .

-HAIR JEWELRY-These can range from Mother of Pearl hairpins to crystal adorned hair-sticks and clips.
-You can wear one or many sprinkled though a beautifully coiffed head.
-Top notch hair styling is a must to wear these properly.
+HAIR JEWELRY can range from Mother of Pearl hairpins to crystal-adorned hair sticks and clips.
+You can wear one or many sprinkled through a beautifully coiffed head.
+Top-notch hair styling is a must to wear these properly.

 Photo Credits: Header Photo and hair florals-Lirette Photography